joabj/Photos-code-RandoPhotos/README.md

 # Photos-code-RandoPhotos

-This is JavaScript/Node.js to pick a random assort of 10 photos to run on my home page, from the directory on my site /Photos/[year selected as a variable].
+This is a JavaScript/Node.js script to pick a random assortment of 10 photos to run on my home page, from the directory on my site /Photos/[year selected as a variable].

 see it in action here: http://www.joabj.com